 The strength of a material refers to its ability to withstand force before deforming.
 Steel is a strong material because it takes a great deal of energy to pull it apart.

 The impact toughness of a material refers to its ability to resist fracturing when force is applied.
 A material can lack strength but be quite tough -- clay is a good example.

 It has been said that most parts fail from some sort of fatigue.
-Fatigue is defined as the application of alternating stresses on a part; think of an engine connecting rod, it goes through compression on the explosion cycle and then tension on the return to top dead center.
-Fatigue is often a very complex topic but many powder-based parts are subjected to fatigue loading and provide sufficient fatigue strength to meet the design requirements.
+Fatigue is defined as the application of alternating stresses on a part.
+Think of an engine connecting rod: It goes through compression on the explosion cycle and then tension on the return to top dead center.
+Fatigue is a very complex topic, but many powder-based parts are subjected to fatigue loading and provide sufficient fatigue strength to meet your design requirements.

 As a general rule of thumb, fatigue strength is 30%-35% of the tensile strength.